paul-grassi/800-63-3/sp800-63b/sec5_authenticators.md

 ##### 5.2.1.
 Physical Authenticators

-Physical authenticators SHALL be protected by the subscriber against theft or loss.
-The subscriber SHALL contact their CSP immediately if loss or theft of the authenticator is suspected.
+CSPs SHALL provide subscriber instructions on how to appropriately  protect the authenticator against theft or loss.
+The CSP SHALL provide a mechanism to revoke or suspend the authenticator immediately upon notification from subscriber that loss or theft of the authenticator is suspected.

 #####5.2.2.
 Rate Limiting (Throttling)